ghengeveld/react-redux-styleguide/README.md

 - Declare helper functions underneath the methods, in chronological order.
 - Never export anonymous (arrow) functions.

-A service is where you commonly do AJAX requests to the back-end.
-All service methods should return a promise, even if the result is calculated synchronously.
-This ensures a consistent and predictable API across all services and allows changing to an asynchronous implementation later, without having to update service method calls all over the codebase.

-Services should expose themselves via a default export to allow consumers to import the service as a whole.
-The reason for this is that multiple services may expose the same generic method names, which can lead to name collisions.
-Services should also expose each method individually using a named export in order to aid unit testing.

-Service methods should be listed in alphabetical order.
-This keeps things tidy and avoids merge conflicts.
-Any helper functions should be defined underneath all exported methods and listed in the order in which they are used (i.e. chronological order, see 'Arrow functions').
-Consider moving helper functions to utils and reusing them between services.

 ```js
 // services/SomethingService.js
 export default {